jon85p/pyENL/CONTRIBUTING.md

 License: [Public Domain](https://creativecommons.org/publicdomain/zero/1.0/)

 #Getting Started

 Make sure you have a [GitHub account](https://github.com/signup/free) Submit a ticket for your issue, assuming one does not already exist.

-    -Clearly describe the issue including steps to reproduce when it is a bug.
+   - Clearly describe the issue including steps to reproduce when it is a bug.
    - Make sure you fill in the earliest version that you know has the issue.

 Fork the repository on GitHub